Shop Best-selling Swim Gear of the Season | SHOP NOW

 While you might not see a formal "bundle deal," you can create your own savings by thinking ahead.
 If you know your swimmer will need a few practice suits for the season, buying them all at once during a sale can lead to significant savings.
 It’s also a great way to meet the threshold for free shipping.
 When you’re already purchasing a new racing suit, consider what else you might need.
 Is it time for a new pair of swim goggles or a fresh anti-fog spray?
 Adding these smaller items to your order can save you a separate shipping fee later and ensures your swimmer is fully equipped for their next practice.

-Make It Last: How to Care for a Racing Suit
+How to Care for a Racing Suit So It Lasts

 A high-performance racing suit is a serious investment in your swimming career.
 Unlike your everyday practice suit, these technical garments are built with delicate, high-compression fabrics and water-repellent finishes designed for speed.
 Giving your suit the right care is the best way to protect that investment and ensure it performs at its peak for every big race.
 A little extra attention after a meet can make a huge difference in how long your suit lasts and how well it works in the water.
 Think of it as part of your post-race routine—just as important as your cooldown.
 The specialized materials are what give you that edge, but they're also what make the suit vulnerable to chlorine, heat, and rough handling.
 Without proper care, the fabric can lose its compression, the water-repellent coating can wear off, and the bonded seams can start to separate, turning your expensive tech suit into a glorified practice jammer.